dpieterse/match2SSO/README.md

 # match2SSO
 Python code to match **single** telescope detections to **known solar system objects** based on their **position**.
 To keep the matching accurate, only **known objects with small orbital uncertainties** are used in the matching.
 The maximum allowed uncertainty is set in _set_match2SSO.py_.
 Asteroid matching is done by default.
 Comet matching is only done when ```include_comets = True``` (in the settings file).

 _match2SSO_ was created for the [MeerLICHT](http://www.meerlicht.uct.ac.za/) & [BlackGEM](https://astro.ru.nl/blackgem/) telescopes.
 The code is available as a Python script.
 It's compatible with MeerLICHT's image processing software (BlackBOX & ZOGY) version 1.0.0 and up.
+Telescope specific parameters are specified in the settings file, so the code should be relatively easy to adapt to run on the data from other telescopes.

 _match2SSO_ makes grateful use of the [_lunar_](https://github.com/Bill-Gray/lunar) and [_jpl_eph_](https://github.com/Bill-Gray/jpl_eph) repositories that were written by Bill Gray under Project Pluto.
 The core of _match2SSO_ is [_astcheck_](https://www.projectpluto.com/astcheck.htm): a C++ script in the _lunar_ repository that matches detections to known solar system objects.

 ## Installation
 - Install Python (code was tested on Python 3.8.10) and C++
+- Create a new (software) folder to house repositories and files needed by match2SSO
 - Clone Bill Gray's _lunar_ repository to a software folder (https://github.com/Bill-Gray/lunar) and build the library & executables as described in this repository's README file.
 Also build _integrat_ by running ```make integrat```.
 - Add the lunar folder to PATH in your bash file
 - Clone Bill Gray's _jpl_eph_ repository to the software folder (https://github.com/Bill-Gray/jpl_eph) and build the library & executables as described in this repository's README file.
-- Clone the match2SSO repository.
+- Clone the match2SSO repository (preferably to the software folder).
 - Download JPL's DE ephemeris file to the software folder. (ftp://ssd.jpl.nasa.gov/pub/eph/planets/Linux/)
 - Download MPC's Observatory codes list to the software folder. (https://www.minorplanetcenter.net/iau/lists/ObsCodes.html)